"Information is the oil of the 21st century, and analytics is the combustion engine." – Peter Sondergaard

 Often, the process of storing, archiving, analyzing, reporting, and managing big data is very costly.
 Small and medium enterprises can sometimes find it challenging to balance the setup, migration, and overhauling expenses with future revenue generation promises.
 Tools should have transparent costing procedures with technical support for transitional onboarding.

-Types Of Data Management Tools
+What are the Types Of Data Management Tools?

 One can employ a vast array of tools and techniques as part of the data management process.
 The following is a short excerpt before we dive into the best data management tools.